Alternative Choices for You

 Up to a 256-bit AES cipher with RSA 4096-bit key encryption, SHA-1 HMAC hash authentication with Perfect Forward Secrecy (various Diffie Hellman groups) is supported.

-In theory, then, VPN Gate servers can use very strong encryption.
+In theory, then, VPNGate servers can use very strong encryption.
 However, in practice it is safest to assume that they don’t.
-Given that VPN Gate is not really about privacy, anyway, this is unlikely to be a major problem for most users.
+Given that VPNGate is not really about privacy, anyway, this is unlikely to be a major problem for most users.
 On the other hand, it is worth always remembering that the encryption you get while using VPNGate could potentially be vulnerable to attack.